- Current age

 - This is either Roth or Traditional.
-If you choose 'Roth' we will increase the assumed contribution to your 'Traditional' option to equal the same net take home pay.
-If you choose 'Traditional' we will decrease the assumed contribution to your 'Roth' option to equal the same net take home pay.
+If you choose 'Roth' the calculator will increase the assumed contribution to your 'Traditional' option to equal the same net take home pay.
+If you choose 'Traditional' the calculator will decrease the assumed contribution to your 'Roth' option to equal the same net take home pay.

 - Pay frequency

 - How often you are paid.
-We use this entry to calculate the net impact on your paycheck.
+The tool uses this entry to calculate the net impact on your paycheck.

 - Qualified Distribution

 - There are two requirements to take a qualified distribution from a Roth 401(k) account.
 A qualified distribution is one that is taken (i) at least five tax years from the year of your first Roth 401(k) contribution; and (ii) on or after the date on which you reach age 59 1/2 (or upon disability or death).

 - Hypothetical Value at Retirement Age after Taxes, Traditional 401(k) and After-Tax Amount Invested

 - For the Roth 401(k), this is the total value of the account.
 For the traditional 401(k), this is the sum of two parts: 1) The value of the account after you pay income taxes on all earnings and tax-deferred contributions and 2) The accumulated value of the income tax savings of any contributions that exceeded your 401(k) contribution limit, if any, if you invested them as after-tax contributions to a tax-deferred vehicle.
 For these earnings, distributions are taxed at the same tax rate you indicate in the Retirement tax rate.